 To receive a press pass, media outlets must be approved through the WIAA office and complete the Media Registration prior to an event.
-After registration, the media member must report to the press/will call gate and present the official document that was sent to his/her e-mail.
-If pre-registration is not completed, the individual must purchase a general admission ticket from the ticket booth.
-If a member of the media is issued a press pass and loses it, he or she must purchase a general admission ticket and present it to the media gate for a replacement pass.
+After registration, the media member must report to the press/will call gate and present the official document that was made available after registering.
+If registration is not completed, the individual must purchase a general admission ticket from the ticket booth.
 WIAA will not provide press passes to freelance writers and photographers who are not affiliated or sponsored by a news agency.
 Letters from the editor on official letterhead will no longer be accepted as substitutes.

 Media members MUST REGISTER for media credentials for the WIAA State Championship events PRIOR to EVERY WIAA State Championship event (with the exception of Golf and Tennis).

 View and print media packets: